 Schedule updates with "Windowed"

 Select "Windowed" if you want to specify a certain maintenance window for installing the updates.
-Note that Miradore uses the device's local time to calculate the maintenance window.
+Please note that Miradore uses the device's local time to calculate the maintenance window.

 Block updates with "Postpone"

 Select "Postpone" if you wish to temporarily block or delay the installation of the updates.
-Note that this option postpones system updates for 30 days, but after that, the device user will be prompted to install the update.
-Note also that manufacturers or carriers might choose to exempt important security updates from a postponed policy.
+Please note that this option postpones system updates for 30 days, but after that, the device user will be prompted to install the update.
+Please note also that manufacturers or carriers might choose to exempt important security updates from a postponed policy.
 The exempted updates will notify the device user when they become available.

 - Lastly, deploy the configuration profile to your Android devices as explained in Deploying a configuration profile.